apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### jetty_server_max_http_post_size

-Default：100 * 1024 * 1024  （100MB）
+Default: 100 * 1024 * 1024  （100MB）

 This is the maximum number of bytes of the file uploaded by the put or post method, the default value: 100MB

 ### **`disable_mini_load`**

-Whether to disable the mini load data import method, the default：true  (Disabled)
+Whether to disable the mini load data import method, the default: true  (Disabled)

 ### frontend_address